 Comprehensive Stroke Center

-We are the first and only certified Comprehensive Stroke Center in Northeast Wisconsin, offering advanced stroke care, 24 hours a day, 7 days a week.
+We are the first certified Comprehensive Stroke Center in Northeast Wisconsin, offering advanced stroke care, 24 hours a day, 7 days a week.
 We’re ready at all times, with the region’s largest neurointervention team and a dedicated unit for stroke patients.
 Hear stories from real people who have had treatment at Aurora BayCare.

 Comprehensive Stroke Certification